12 Tips for Hosting Your First Dinner Party

 Do not forget about drinks.

 If you and your friends drink, it can be fun to mix together a special cocktail that you have chosen to complement the meal.
-If none of you are aspiring mixologists, then ask them to bring wine or beer to go with the meal so you do not have to worry about making drinks.
+If none of you are aspiring mixologists, consider getting a cocktail kit for easy and delicious drinks.
+Then, ask them to bring wine or beer to go with the meal so you do not have to worry about making drinks.
 Make sure that you have enough for everyone, and if someone refuses a drink, do not push them — they might be pregnant or newly sober.

 Source: SeventyFour/Shutterstock.com